PUSH-as-Rx ® fitness facility owner and exercise physiologist Daniel Alvarado gives insight into building muscle.

 Helps increase muscle strength increases so you can train harder.
 Be constantly aware that consuming more than 1–3 grams daily may be hard on kidneys.

 Doing hefty weight training of 6–12 reps, five days weekly for 45–75 minutes is perfect if you are attempting to gain muscle.
 Also, limitation when you do cardio and traditional cardio, opt for burst training instead.

 Try this recipe for the Superhuman shake — because in case you need to pack on muscle, ensure that you use up plenty of calories in liquid form.
 Consuming a milkshake a few times a day with uncooked eggs, almond butter, coconut milk, raw milk and protein powder will help you receive the extra calories you want.

-The information herein on "How You Can Build Muscle Fast" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How You Can Build Muscle Fast" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*